 Waller is a very small city located in the state of Texas.
 With a population of 3,488 people and two constituent neighborhoods, Waller is the 574th largest community in Texas.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waller is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waller is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Waller who work in sales jobs (18.77%), office and administrative support (12.05%), and management occupations (8.87%).
+There are especially a lot of people living in Waller who work in sales jobs (20.93%), teaching (10.78%), and management occupations (8.37%).

-The per capita income in Waller in 2018 was $20,878, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $83,512 for a family of four.
+The per capita income in Waller in 2018 was $20,564, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $82,256 for a family of four.
 However, Waller contains both very wealthy and poor people as well.

 Waller is an extremely ethnically-diverse city.
 The people who call Waller home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waller residents report their race to be White, followed by Black or African-American.
 Waller also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.49% of the city’s residents.
-Important ancestries of people in Waller include German, English, Irish, Czech, and Scots-Irish.
+People of Hispanic or Latino origin account for 32.84% of the city’s residents.
+Important ancestries of people in Waller include German, English, Irish, Scots-Irish, and French.

 The most common language spoken in Waller is English.
 Other important languages spoken here include Spanish and Polish.